Graylog2/documentation/pages/streams.rst

 #.
 Save the stream after entering a name and a description.
 For example *All error messages* and
    *Catching all error messages from all sources*.
 The stream is now saved but **not yet activated**.
 #.
 Click on "Edit rules" for the stream you just created.
 That will open a page where you can manage and test stream rules.
 #.
-Select the way you want to combine stream rules to decide which messages go into the stream:
+Choose how you want to evaluate the stream rules to decide which messages go into the stream:

-   * *A message must match all of the following rules*: Messages will only be routed into the stream if all rules in the stream are fulfilled.
+   * *A message must match all of the following rules* (logical AND): Messages will only be routed into the stream if all rules in the stream are fulfilled.
 This is the default behavior
-   * *A message must match at least one of the following rules*: Messages will be routed into the stream if one or more rules in the stream are fulfilled
+   * *A message must match at least one of the following rules* (logical OR): Messages will be routed into the stream if one or more rules in the stream are fulfilled

 #.
 Add stream rules, by indicating the field that you want to check, and the condition that should satisfy.
 Try the rules against